Does the application need to know about the sharding scheme underneath Vitess?

 -mysql_server_port $mysql_server_port \ -mysql_server_socket_path $mysql_server_socket_path \ -mysql_auth_server_static_file "./mysql_auth_server_static_creds.json" \

-In that example, vtgate accepts mysql connections on port 15306, and the authentication info is stored in the json file.
+In this example, vtgate accepts MySQL connections on port 15306 and the authentication info is stored in the json file.
 So, you should be able to connect to it using the following command:

 mysql -h 127.0.0.1 -P 15306 -u mysql_user --password=mysql_password

 I cannot start a cluster, and see these errors in the logs: Could not open required defaults file: /path/to/my.cnf